 "Imagine you're on a task-force, reconstructing a district after the quake.
 You are part of an effort to co-ordinate materials, labour, schedules.
-If you were a foregrounder, you would saunter into the job, bolstered by your forgy destiny so as to be able intuitively to snatch solutions by being at the right place and time, and afterwards you would saunter away again.
+If you were a foregrounder, you would simply saunter into the job.
+You'd be bolstered by your forgy destiny so as to be able intuitively to snatch solutions by being at the right place and time, and afterwards you would saunter away again.
 And conversely if you were one of the many backgrounder 'extras', you'd be content with that subordination.
-But henceforth things are going to happen in a different way: the liberated you, the ordinary person who at last can crawl out from under that old pretentious system, will be able to enjoy your rightful share of achievement in a set-up operable by all, a system common and equitable, based not on Fate but on - wait for it - RULES!"
+But - henceforth things are going to happen in a different way!
+The liberated you, the ordinary person who at last can crawl out from under that old pretentious system, will be able to enjoy your rightful share of achievement in a set-up operable by all.
+It shall be a system both just and workable, both common and equitable, based not on Fate but on - wait for it - RULES!"

 We gasped with wonder as he went through the specific process.
-Lucidly he showed us how life's tasks could be subdivided and cleared with no initiative from Fate, in fact, no initiative, full stop; just requiring one key diagrammatic idea.
-I rather fancy I could actually sense the defeated agony, invisible swirls writhing in the room like tormented snakes, each a fate-braid unravelling in despair at the news that renl is yesterday's mode, and that tomorrow belongs to -
+Quite lucidly he showed us how life's tasks could be subdivided and cleared with no initiative from Fate; in fact, with no initiative of any kind; merely requiring one diagrammatic idea.
+I rather fancy I could sense the defeated agony of fate's invisible swirls, writhing in the room like tormented snakes, each braid unravelling in despair at the news that renl is yesterday's mode, and that tomorrow belongs to -

 The ego-track of Neville Yeadon: